How to Choose a Local SEO Agency or Consultant

 Step 4: Check their track record

-Once you have your agency shortlist, it’s time to start narrowing down the field.
+Once you have your local SEO agency shortlist, it’s time to start narrowing down the field.
 Every agency or consultant on your list must either specialize in local search only, your industry only or, at the very least, be able to demonstrate verifiable success in improving performance for local businesses.
 If you have any national agencies in the running, ask to see examples of their local search success relative to your area.

 Step 5: Read their reviews